rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 ![Step0_SM](SkeletonRemapping_Data/Step0_SM.PNG?raw=true "Step0_SM")

-...but in the viewport it is in T-Pose (instead of being animated) and it is facing the wrong direction
+...but in the viewport it is in A-Pose (instead of being animated) and it is facing the wrong direction

 ![Step0_Viewport](SkeletonRemapping_Data/Step0_Viewport.PNG?raw=true "Step0_Viewport")